learn-co-students/sinatra-password-security-Instructors/README.md

 ## Starter Code

 We've got a basic Sinatra MVC application.
 In our `application_controller` we have two helper methods defined: `logged_in?` returns true or false based on the presence of a `session[:user_id]` and `current_user` returns the instance of the logged in user, based on the `session[:user_id]`.

 We have five actions defined:
 + `get "/" do` renders an `index.erb` file with links to signup or login.
 + `get '/signup'` renders a form to create a new user.
 The form includes fields form `username` and `password`.
 + `get '/login'` renders a form for logging in.
-+ `get '/success'` renders a `success.erb` page, which should be displayed once a user successfully logs in
++ `get '/success'` renders a `success.erb` page, which should be displayed once a user successfully logs in.
 + `get '/failure'` renders a `failure.erb` page.
 This will be accessed if there is an error logging in or signing up.
 + `get '/logout'` clears the session data and redirects to the home page.

 We've also stubbed out a user model in `app/models/user.rb` that inherits from `ActiveRecord::Base`.

-Fork and clone this repository and run `bundle install` to get started!
+Fork and clone this repository and run `bundle install` to get started.
 Preview your work by running `shotgun` and navigating to http://localhost:9393 in your browser.

 ## Password Encryption with BCrypt